 (2) Claims by Subcontractors.
 Subcontractors at any tier are not third-party beneficiaries of any Contract awarded under this Chapter.
 The City shall not consider a direct claim by any subcontractor.
 A Contractor presenting to the City any claim on behalf of a subcontractor must certify the subcontractor's claim in the same manner the Contractor would certify its own claim under the foregoing paragraph (1).

 Section 5.
-The San Francisco Administrative Code is hereby amended by amending Subsection 6.41(A), to read as follows:
+The San Francisco Administrative Code is hereby amended by amending Section 6.40, at subsection (A), to read as follows: